Israel Independence Day: Celebrating Yom HaAtzmaut

 As a Christian, Truman had other reasons to support the Jews’ return to their homeland.
 Clifford continues, “[Truman] was a student and believer in the Bible since his youth.
 From his reading of the Old Testament, he felt the Jews derived a legitimate historical right to Palestine, and he sometimes cited such biblical lines as Deuteronomy 1:8: ‘Behold, I have given up the land before you; go in and take possession of the land which the Lord hath sworn unto your fathers, to Abraham, to Isaac, and to Jacob.’”

-Truman never regretted his decision to recognize the Jewish state — a move he took just eleven minutes after Israel declared its independence.
+Truman never regretted his decision to recognize the Jewish state—a move he made just eleven minutes after Israel declared its independence.
 “I had faith in Israel before it was established, I have faith in it now,” he said in 1952.
 “I believe it has a glorious future before it—not just another sovereign nation, but as an embodiment of the great ideals of our civilization.”

 Take our quiz on America’s special bond with Israel!